onqtam/headjack/docs/quotes_and_notes/UNSURE.md

 > "My view of the internet is that it is way overrated in what it’s done to date but considerably underrated in what it will do." - [Tyler Cowen](https://www.azquotes.com/quote/790439)

+> "Everything flows and nothing stays." - [Homer](https://www.azquotes.com/quote/588324)

+> "The blade itself incites to deeds of violence." - [Homer](https://www.goodreads.com/quotes/368547-the-blade-itself-incites-to-deeds-of-violence)

+> "Our ability to reach unity in diversity will be the beauty and the test of our civilisation." - [Mahatma Gandhi](https://www.goodreads.com/quotes/7352037-our-ability-to-reach-unity-in-diversity-will-be-the)

+> "Our greatest ability as humans is not to change the world; but to change ourselves." - [Mahatma Gandhi](https://www.azquotes.com/quote/850719)